ottawavalleysage/ovsage-20191017/README.md

 # ovSAGE/LOPSA-Ottawa Meeting

-### 2019-10-17 - Docker for running in a known environment
+### 2019-10-17 - Docker for running software in a known/consistent environment

 The instructions for tonight are fairly easy to manage, as we are going to take a break from messing with docker as a thing to study, and use it as a way to